 Quantitative genetics of genital shapes

 Many mammals possess a bone in their penis, called a baculum.
 For hundreds of years, these bones have been studied as taxonomic characters.
 We have developed novel morphometric techniques and coupled them with powerful quantitative genetic methodology to find the genes involved in baculum shape variation.
-Ultimately, we want to understand the evolutionary processes that drive divergence in genital shape (People involved: Matt Dean, Jim Dines, Nick Schultz).
+Ultimately, we want to understand the evolutionary processes that drive divergence in genital shape.

 Alternative mating strategies in salmon

 The wealth of publicly available data, coupled with bioinformatic skills, allows us to investigate lots of “side projects” revolving around evolutionary biology.
-Here we highlight three:
+Here we highlight two:

 1) The relationship between codon usage bias and effective population size.
 It has long been suggested that the degree of codon usage bias varies with a species’ effective population size.
-By analyzing 41 mammalian genomes, we have discovered that this explanation fails to account for variation in codon usage bias, begging for a new hypothesis.
-(People involved: Matt Dean, Michael Kessler).
+By analyzing 41 mammalian genomes, we have discovered that this explanation fails to account for variation in codon usage bias, begging for a new hypothesis (Kessler and Dean 2014).

-3) Adaptation to urban environments.
+2) Adaptation to urban environments.
 Mouse populations live side-by-side with humans, often in polluted environments.
 We are comparing the genomes of “city mice” and “country mice” to try and understand regions of the genome that may allow mice to adapt to urban settings.
 We are also studying populations that have seemingly diverged in their circadian rhythms.
-(People involved: Matt Dean, Eric Abreu, Anna Burger, Max Cabaj).